texastribune/scuole-data/README.md

 A detailed walkthrough on how to download and format the TAPR data is available [on this Confluence page](https://texastribune.atlassian.net/wiki/spaces/APPS/pages/163844/How+to+update+Public+Schools+2019).

-After downloading each file, you will save it in their respective folders (Campus, District, Region, State) in their respective years as the following csvs.
+After downloading each file, you will save it in their respective folders (Campus, District, Region, State) in their respective years in the `tapr` directory as the following spreadsheets.
 An example of the directory for Campus from 2021-22 found [here](tapr/2021-2022/campus/).

 | TAPR data file | File name    | What it contains |
 | ----------- | ----------- | ----------- |